samuelalonso96/Lacia/Documentation/Meta/Trivially Destructible.md

 }
 ```

-Satisfied when ``T`` has an implicit or explicit default non-deleted & non-virtual destructor and all of its base classes and sub-objects are also trivially destructible.
+Satisfied if ``T`` isn't a void, function, nor unbounded array type, and is a reference type or an object type with an implicit or explicit default non-deleted & non-virtual trivial destructor and all of its base classes and sub-objects are also trivially destructible.

 ## Example